-Season 3 of Game of Thrones is well underway with Episode #5 “Kissed by Fire” – starting off with perhaps one of the best one on one fight scenes we’ve seen in the entire Series so far!
+Season 3 of Game of Thrones is well underway with Episode #5 “Kissed by Fire”.
+The Hound fights fire, literally in this episode.
+Starting off with perhaps one of the best one on one fight scenes we’ve seen in the entire Series so far!

 The Hound, of House Clegane who has a huge fear of fire, actually battles through those fears to overcome the leader of the Band of Brothers – major Spoiler alerts will be in all of these reviews by the way.
 However I have not read the books so as always I’d appreciate the book nazi’s keeping their spoilers off this (and future) posts please – and thank you 🙂

 Now, without further ramblings from me, let’s show you how Episode #5 starts off…. watch as the Hound fights Fire –

 Naturally you need to understand the backstory of why The Hound is afraid of fire; See his older brother, a vicious murdering man known as “The Mountain” is responsible for burning off half of his face.
 He leaves his post, as the guard dog of the King after the fierce Battle of Blackwater, where wildfire was used to stave off the invading army of Stannis Baratheon.